Newly registered domains are an effective tool for cyber threat actors.

 WHOIS is a protocol that lets anyone query for ownership information about a domain, IP address, or subnet.
 RiskIQ has a vast database of WHOIS data, which is available to query for registrant information.
 WHOIS records provide information that includes the name, email address, street address, and phone number of the individual who registered the domain, but also the date it was registered.

 Organizations can also use the RiskIQ Newly Observed Domains data set to systematically block new domains (via a web filter or firewall) for a set amount of time after they’re first observed.
 This can act as an added layer of protection against quick attack campaigns.

-RiskIQ data sets can be used by security professionals and threat analysts to connect the dots between threat infrastructure and understand the attack vectors and patterns used by attackers.
-Register for RiskIQ Community for free to begin using data sets such as newly observed domains and start surfacing threats against your organization.
+RiskIQ data sets can be used by cyber security professionals and cyber threat analysts to connect the dots between cyber threat infrastructure and understand the attack vectors and patterns used by attackers.
+Register for RiskIQ Community for free to begin using data sets such as newly observed domains and start surfacing cyber threats against your organization.